web-platform-tests/rfcs/rfcs/quic.md

 ### Requirements

-1. The QUIC server requires decent cyptography support; pure Python isn't sufficient.
+1. The QUIC server requires decent cryptography support; pure Python isn't sufficient.
 2. The server needs to be scriptable, and the custom handlers should live in the wpt repo next to test files, so that they can be updated together.